zanbaldwin/phperian/README.md

 ------------

-This package will eventually find its way to [Packagist](https://packagist.org/) when a stable version is released, but until then it will only be available through its GitHub [repository page][repo] and its practicality of use cannot be gauranteed.
+This package will eventually find its way to [Packagist](https://packagist.org/) when a stable version is released, but until then it will only be available through its GitHub [repository page][repo].

 To install this package in its current form, add this repository to your project's `composer.json`, and add this package as a requirement: